The Department of Chemistry

 The Department of Chemistry is proud to be the leading producer in the nation of chemists and biochemists at the undergraduate level, and a major center for state-of-the-art graduate education and research.
-We have 37 nationally and internationally recognized faculty, with 200 graduate students and 70 postdoctoral fellows, assisted by 60 staff members.
+We have 40 nationally and internationally recognized faculty, with 200 graduate students and 50 postdoctoral fellows, whose research and educational efforts are supported by 65 staff members.
 The Department of Chemistry provides an outstanding and highly supportive environment in which to pursue a graduate degree.
-Our outstanding faculty conduct exciting and cutting-edge research programs in the traditional areas of chemistry, e.g., analytical, inorganic, organic, and physical, as well as in interdisciplinary areas such as nanoscience, materials and polymer chemistry, chemical biology, catalysis and synthesis, theoretical chemistry, and chemical physics.
+Our outstanding faculty conduct exciting, cutting-edge research programs in the traditional areas of chemistry (e.g., analytical, inorganic, organic, physical), as well as in interdisciplinary areas such as nanoscience, materials and polymer chemistry, chemical biology, synthesis and catalysis, theoretical and computational chemistry, and chemical physics.

 Graduate Program: The Doctor of Philosophy Degree